 What are the requirements of the Fellowship?

 Fellows are expected to publish the results of their fellowship research.
-Products of the fellowship may include a peer-reviewed journal article or policy report for Health Ministers and other high-level policy audiences, as well as Issue Briefs, Op-Eds, and Blogs.
+Products of the fellowship may include a peer-reviewed journal article or policy report for Health Ministers and other high-level policy audiences, as well as issue briefs, op-eds, and blog posts.
 Other products, more relevant to frontline delivery system innovation, are also encouraged.
 Fellows' research findings are also formally presented at the Harkness Fellows' annual final reporting seminar.